 Considered to be one of the most translated books in history, The Adventures of Pinocchio deeply influenced popular culture.
 Some of its allegories and metaphors became Italian colloquial expressions and sayings.
 The most iconic being “the long nose” or “the growing nose” as a symbol for liars.

 Collodi wrote The Adventures of Pinocchio in a serial form towards the end of 1800 for the children’s magazine Giornale dei bambini.
-Collodi subsequently reunited the stories in a book, but its origins appear in the auto conclusiveness of the chapters.
+Collodi subsequently reunited the stories in a book, but its origins appear in the auto-conclusiveness of the chapters.

 The original language of Collodi’s most famous fable is Italian.
-His choice of words however intertwines inextricably with Florentine dialect and Tuscan lexicon.
-This particular use of the language contributes to the general vibrant and warm vibe expressed by the story.
+His choice of words, however, intertwines inextricably with the Florentine dialect and Tuscan lexicon.
+This particular use of language contributes to the general vibrant and warm vibe expressed by the story.